AdaCompNUS/CS4278-5478-Project-Materials/README.md

 pip install -e gym-duckietown
 ```

-To test the installation, you may manually control the robot with the following example command:
+To test the installation, you may manually control the robot:
 ```angular2html
 cd gym-duckietown
 python manual_control.py --map-name map1